Monday, July 30, 2018

 In addition, I've written Where are They Now? stories on former KU athletes.
 This was a dream come true for me when I did this for acclaimed Jayhawk Insider from 1999 through 2003.
 I'll never forget how thrilled I was when my editor told me to go ahead and write these profiles.
 After I hung up the phone that morning, I went outside my home and took some deeply peaceful breaths and exhaled the start of a great new adventure.

 I interviewed KU legends to walk-on basketball player T.J.
 Whatley.
 Some former Jayhawks I interviewed included B.H.
-Born, Otto Schnellbacher, George Mrkonic, Walt Wesley, Darnell Valentine, Bruce Kallmeyer, Kurt Knoff, Terry Beeson, Emmett Edwards (my first KU football hero), Dallas Dobbs, Delvin Williams, Frank Pattee (member of KU's 1947 Orange Bowl team and father of Erin Brockovich, who graduated from Lawrence High School in 1978, right between my brother in 1977 and sister in 1979), national champions Al Kelley, Bill Lienhard, Dallas Dobbs, friendly childhood classmate Chris Piper (Stephenson was his last name back then), Kevin Pritchard, Mike Maddox,, childhood heroes like my all-time favorite Jayhawk Tony Guy, Roger Morningstar, Bruce Adams, John Crawford, Booty Neal and Dale Greenlee.
+Born, Otto Schnellbacher, George Mrkonic, Walt Wesley, Darnell Valentine, Bruce Kallmeyer, Kurt Knoff, Terry Beeson, Emmett Edwards (my first KU football hero), Dallas Dobbs, Delvin Williams, Frank Pattee (member of KU's 1947 Orange Bowl team and father of Erin Brockovich, who graduated from Lawrence High School in 1978, right between my brother in 1977 and sister in 1979), national champions Al Kelley, Bill Lienhard, friendly childhood classmate Chris Piper (Stephenson was his last name back then), Kevin Pritchard, Mike Maddox,, childhood heroes like my all-time favorite Jayhawk Tony Guy, Roger Morningstar, Bruce Adams, John Crawford, Booty Neal and Dale Greenlee.

-Also, I've interviewed Mario Chalmers, Brandon Rush, Sherron Collins, Julian Wright, Marcus and Markieff Morris, Ryan Robertson, Rob Allen, Phog Allen's grandoson (cover story),Jerry Waugh, Terry Brown, Alonzo Jamison, Delvy Lewis, Riney Lochmann, Mark Randall (my hero since 1999, when he called me at home and said my story "might have been the best article ever written about me."
+Also, I've interviewed Dallas Dobbs (All-Big 7 under Phog Allen), Mario Chalmers, Brandon Rush, Sherron Collins, Julian Wright, Marcus and Markieff Morris, Ryan Robertson, Rob Allen, Phog Allen's grandoson (cover story),Jerry Waugh, Terry Brown, Alonzo Jamison, Delvy Lewis, Riney Lochmann, Mark Randall (my hero since 1999, when he called me at home and said my story "might have been the best article ever written about me."
 That was one of the nicest compliments I've ever received and I'm forever grateful for Mark's kindness.
 As great a player as Mark was, he is even a better person.)
 I've also interviewed my Lawrence High School 1984 classmate Daniel Ricardo Manning, Chris "Boomer" Berman of ESPN fame and Tom Hedrick, former Voice of the Jayhawks who called the first Super Bowl and the Chiefs first Super Bowl victory.

 I've written my articles over the years with the main motivation to do the best work possible and portray my subjects' true feelings.
 However, I'm only human so I can honestly say I've been overwhelmed and moved by the many endorsements and testimonials I've received.
 From the many thank-you calls from people like Randall and Rob Allen, Phog Allen's grandson, to the thank-you letters I've received and endorsements on LinkedIn, I owe these grand people many thanks and gratitude for their kindness, thoughtful words, and unwavering hearffelt compassion.